isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 Gene sets frequently result from experiments in which, for example, expression is compared between two groups (*e.g.* control and treatment), and the genes that are significantly differentially expressed between the two groups form the "gene set".
 Given a gene set, numerous approaches have been proposed to assign functional interpretations to a particular list of genes.

-An alternative approach is to consider pathways as gene sets: each gene set will therefore be a canonical representation of a biological process compiled by domain experts.
+An related approach is to consider pathways as gene sets: each gene set will therefore be a canonical representation of a biological process compiled by domain experts.

-We will use the WikiPathways gene sets that were assembled for a previous Query of the Month: 381 pathways were downloaded from `WikiPathways <http://data.wikipathways.org/current/gmt/wikipathways-20170410-gmt-Homo_sapiens.gmt>`_.
+We will use the WikiPathways gene sets that were assembled for a previous Query of the Month (May2017_).
+In total, 381 pathways were downloaded from `WikiPathways <http://data.wikipathways.org/current/gmt/wikipathways-20170410-gmt-Homo_sapiens.gmt>`_.
 In the BQ table, each row contains a pathway and a gene associated with that pathway.

-Our task will be to determine which functional set of genes are differentially expressed when comparing two groups of samples, using the new hg38 Somatic Mutations table based on
-`Data Release 10 (DR10) <https://docs.gdc.cancer.gov/Data/Release_Notes/Data_Release_Notes/#data-release-100>`_
-from the NCI Genomic Data Commons.
+Our task will be to determine which genesets are differentially expressed when comparing two groups of samples.
+We will define groups of samples using the new hg38 Somatic Mutations table based on `Data Release 10 (DR10) <https://docs.gdc.cancer.gov/Data/Release_Notes/Data_Release_Notes/#data-release-100>`_ from the NCI Genomic Data Commons.

 The BigQuery table at ISB-CGC is found at: isb-cgc:TCGA_hg38_data_v0.Somatic_Mutation_DR10

+The BigQuery pathway table is found at: isb-cgc:QotM.WikiPathways_20170425_Annotated

-We will implement a method by Rafael A Irrazary *et al* (PMID 20048385), from a paper titled "Gene set enrichment analysis made simple."
+We will implement a method found in a paper titled "Gene set enrichment analysis made simple" (Rafael A Irrazary *et al*, PMID 20048385).
 They propose a simple solution which outperforms a popular and more complex method known as GSEA.

-In short, (I'll explain more later), the gene set score comes from an average of t-tests, between the two groups, for each gene in the set.
+In short, (I'll explain more later), the gene set score comes from an average of T-tests, where the T-statistics come from testing each gene between the two groups.
 The statistic is then weighted by the square root of the sample size (number of genes in the set), so that with larger gene sets, the 'signficant' effect size can get pretty small.

+At the end of it, the full query processes 29.8GB in 10.1s and cost ~$0.15.

 Let's get started.
 First, which tissue type should we focus on?
 Let's choose PARP1 as an interesting gene -- it encodes an enzyme involved in DNA damage repair and is also